citizenparker/in-the-trenches/rules.md

 On your turn, you have three actions.
 With one action you may:

 * **Play a card** - First, pay the price of a card as described above.
 You may then play that card in the field such that it borders another friendly and is connected by friendlies to your home base.
 * **Dominate a card** - Trash an enemy card whose value is three less than the total value of all friendlies bordering it.
-If this causes any enemies to be disconnected enemies from their base, draw a card.
+If this causes any enemies to be disconnected from their base, draw a card.
 * **Draw a card** - Draw one card from your deck

 With two actions, you may: